 We are party to employment agreements with our NEOs, which provide eligibility for severance payments and benefits in connection with certain qualifying terminations of employment, including enhanced severance payments and benefits in connection with such qualifying termination that occurs in connection with a change in control.
-In May 2023, we amended the terms of the employment agreements with each of Ms. Dolan, Messrs.
-Herde, Hull and Martin, and Dr. Leddy to provide that the NEOs are entitled to such enhanced severance benefits upon a qualifying termination that occurs within two years following a change in control, where previously, only Messrs.
-Hull and Martin were entitled to enhanced severance benefits upon a qualifying termination in connection with a change in control, and such enhanced severance was triggered only if such qualifying termination occurred within one year following a change in control.
-The foregoing amendments were the result of our offer to each NEO to enter into an amended and restated employment agreement providing for revised severance benefits (the "Revised Severance Benefits") that (a) provide for more consistent benefits among similarly situated executives and (b) are better aligned with market practices.
-The terms of the employment agreements with our NEOs are described in the sections captioned "Narrative to Summary Compensation Table and 2023 Grants of Plan-Based Awards Table" and "Potential Payments upon a Termination of Employment or a Change in Control."
+Upon his termination of employment in January 2025, Mr. Burch received severance in accordance with the terms of his employment agreement.
+The terms of the employment agreements with our NEOs are described in the sections captioned "Narrative to Summary Compensation Table and 2024 Grants of Plan-Based Awards Table" and "Potential Payments upon a Termination of Employment or a Change in Control."